Great for: Archaeology, Unesco World Heritage Site, Ancient Life, Early Art, Lovers of Mud Bricks

-As Arslantepe is just outside of the city of Malatya (5kms from the city centre) a taxi is also a great option for getting to the site.
+As Arslantepe is just outside of the city of Malatya (5 kms from the city centre) a taxi is a great option for getting to the site.

 Unfortunately we don’t have any specifics regarding public transit to Arslantepe.
-However, busses running to Battalgazi will get you close if you get off about halfway between the town and the city.
-Other busses will likely run into the general vicinity of Arslantepe but unfortunately we can’t confirm that yet.
+However, buses running to Battalgazi will get you close if you get off about halfway between the town and the city.
+Other buses will likely run into the general vicinity of Arslantepe but unfortunately we can’t confirm that yet.